omvatten/qdiv/docs/Subset and manipulate data.rst

 In the example above, *cons_obj* is the new consensus object constructed based on obj1 and obj2.

-*info* contains information about the fraction of reads retained from obj1 and obj2, as well as the maximum relative abundance of reads lost in a sample in each of the original objects.
+*info* contains information about the fraction of reads associated with consensus ASVs in obj1 and obj2, as well as the maximum relative abundance of reads associated with non-consensus ASVs.
+It also states the fraction of reads kept and lost in the consensus object that is returned (which includes non-consensus ASVs with a relative abundance above the keep_cutoff).

 .. code-block:: python